Reflections on Method for Critical Code Studies

 Dialectical Relationships

 These three levels operate through mutual determination rather than through hierarchical relationships.
-Technical constraints shape but don't determine meaning-making possibilities, while social practices influence technical implementations.
+Technical source code constraints shape but don't overdetermine meaning-making possibilities from using the interface, while social practices can influence technical implementations in interesting ways (e.g. the use of the # on Twitter was a venacular practice, and was later absorbed into the source code as a technical function).
 For example, machine learning systems can be examined to show this dialectic:

 def train_model(data, hyperparameters):